cultureandempire/cultureandempire.github.io/cande.md

 The Afghan opium trade [reached $70 billion](http://www.khaama.com/annual-value-of-afghan-opium-trade-reach-70-billion-206) by 2013.
 The street value of that heroin is orders of magnitude higher.
 Afghanistan is only one of many zones of drug production.
 The volume of money that the drug trade represents is truly astounding.

 I'm sure we'll see action by the DEA, aided by NSA wiretaps, against drug dealers, just as we do see action by the FBI against money transmitters.
-However the simplest explanation for the situation with is that the Para-state sees illegal drugs as one of its main business lines, and a useful tool to keep social resistance low.
+However the simplest explanation for the situation is that the Para-state sees illegal drugs as one of its main business lines, and a useful tool to keep social resistance low.
 And the Spider loves those billions of Dollars of untraceable money that it can use to fund its most secret operations.

 ### The War on Health